stevedonovan/LuaMacro/readme.md

 So the module `hello-def.lua` is first loaded (compiled and executed, but not preprocessed) and only then `hello.lua` can be preprocessed and then loaded.

-Naturaly, there are easier ways to use LuaMacro, but I want to emphasize the sequence of macro loading, preprocessing and script loading.
+Naturaly, there are easier ways to use LuaMacro, but I want to emphasize the sequence of macro loading, preprocessing and script loading. `luam` has a `-d` flag, meaning 'dump', which is very useful when debugging the output of the preprocessing step:

+    $> luam -d -hello-def hello.lua
+    print("Hello, World!")

 `hello2.lua` is a more sensible first program: